InstantAIguru Twilio ConversationRelay Architecture Documentation

 4. Session State Management

 State Transitions: The session moves from IDLE to BUSY when input arrives.
-During BUSY, it may transition to IN_LAMBDA while fetching.
+During BUSY, it may transition to an in-backend state while fetching.
 Once the answer is complete (or interrupted), it returns to IDLE.

 5. Error Handling

-Lambda Request Errors: When the Lambda function returns a non-200 status or a missing body, the system sends a localized error message (English or Spanish) to the user via TTS and resets the session usage flags (inLambda, busy).
+Lambda Request Errors: When the Lambda backend returns a non-200 status or a missing body, the system sends a localized error message (English or Spanish) to the user via TTS and resets the session usage flags.

 SSE Parsing Errors: Incoming SSE data lines are parsed safely; invalid JSON is logged and skipped to prevent session crashes.